Sranderley/reusableBehaviors/README.md

 #### <a name="motivation"></a>Motivation
 	reusableBehaviors is an AngularJS module containing directives which isolate and encapsulate interactive behaviors used throughout front end web development.
-By isolating behaviors in directives, the module is completely agnostic of design choices made by the developer.
-These directives simply add a behavior to any element, freeing developers from the stylings included in more restrictive front end libraries.
+By isolating the behaviors in their own directives, rb is completely agnostic of design choices made by the developer.
+These directives simply add a behavior to any element, freeing developers from the styling choices included in more restrictive front end libraries.

 #### <a name="design-paradigm"></a>Design Paradigm